xdeama/personal-site-hugo/README.md

 ### network mode
 ./hugo-serve-dev.sh -n

+### minify
+-m turns on hugo --minify, which is helpful to check before production deployments, because it might break things like shortcodes

 ## frontmatter
 The title is mandatory, heading is optional.
 The heading can be set to overwrite title as the first h1 heading of the page